What is shear locking?

 How to prevent shear locking?

-In areas where elements are loaded by in plane bending, prevent shear locking by using more than one element over the web height.
+In areas where linear elements are loaded by in plane bending, shear locking is prevented by using preferably elemenets over the height.
 This is illustrated in the example below.
 In the area of interest ensure that the elements are as rectangular as possible (preferably square), to give the most accurate results.

 The results shown below are calculated with NX Nastran version 8.5 (CQUAD4 elements), but calculations with ANSYS 14 show similar results (SHELL63, SHELL181, BEAM44 and BEAM188 elements).
 The following example shows an I-beam (h=200mm, tweb=9mm, w=200mm, tflange=15mm) with length L=8m.
 The end load is W=21.36kN.
 The beam is clamped at the other side.
 The theoretical maximum deflection is (according to Euler Bernoulli):